dbojan/Pluto-TV-Playlists-Python/README.md

 2026-05-30-2

-You can edit config json to change countries.
+You can edit config json to change countries, for example mostly english speeking: "ca", "uk", "us", "no", "se", "dk".

 ## Step 2: Generate Your Client ID (UUID)